Prospective Graduate Students

 Altogether we have around 70 DPhil students at any one time, with the majority from outside the UK.

-As a graduate student at the Dunn School you will be guided by a team that includes your main supervisor, as well as a Graduate Advisor and the Director of Graduate Studies, Professor Anton van der Merwe.
+As a graduate student at the Dunn School you will be guided by a team that includes your main supervisor, as well as a Graduate Advisor/co-Supervisor and the Director of Graduate Studies, Professor Anton van der Merwe.
 Your Graduate Advisor will be another experienced Group Leader in the Department.
 You will also be supported by Lucinda Risius, the Graduate Studies Administrator.
 Your supervisor may also appoint a senior member of their laboratory to provide day-to-day support at the bench.